 Vegetarians beware!
 Prague is not going to be the best city for you.
 However, for those who love meat, then it is going to be a perfect spot.
-In fact, traditional Czech cuisine consists of meat based dishes including the favorite consisting of pork, cabbage and dumplings.
+In fact, traditional Czech cuisine consists of meat-based dishes, including pork, cabbage and dumplings.
 Czech food itself is normally the cheapest and hearty to eat if you are on a budget.

-A lot of the food in Prague is going to be very similar to what one would find in Austria and Germany.
+A lot of the food in Prague will be very similar to what one would find in Austria and Germany.
 Most of the food includes fried or roasted beef or pork and sometimes fish and other game.
 Many times the meat is served with dumplings, potatoes, rice and a sauce.
 While not everyone might enjoy these dishes, they are all very filling.

 Visitors can also find numerous spots with international cuisine such as Chinese, Korean, Cantonese, Italian, Japanese, Balkan and American.
-However, there is not much in the way of fast food in Prague although pizza is becoming more and more popular.
+However, there is not much fast food in Prague, although pizza is becoming more and more popular.

-If you are looking for a fresh salad, you have come to the wrong place and even vegetables can be hard to come by.
-However, almost every menu will feature a small bowl filled with chopped bell peppers, tomatoes and cucumbers in a sweet vinegar and covered with salty cheese.
+If you are looking for a fresh salad, you have come to the wrong place, and even vegetables can be hard to come by.
+However, almost every menu will feature a small bowl filled with chopped bell peppers, tomatoes and cucumbers in sweet vinegar and covered with salty cheese.

-If you are looking for something to grab and go, then a garlic seasoned fried potato pancake is a local favorite.
+If you are looking for something to grab and go, then a garlic-seasoned fried potato pancake is a local favourite.
 Fried cheese is also a popular snack to grab on the go.

 Whatever you decide to eat for lunch or dinner, most meals go very well with a traditional Czech beer.
-Some of the best selling and most popular beers are Pilsner Urqeull, Gambrinus and Prague Staropramen.
-There are also popular wines and spirits including Becherovka, Borovicka and Silvovice.
-Water is not provided in restaurants, but is available upon request.
+Some of the best selling and most popular beers are Pilsner Urquell, Gambrinus and Prague Staropramen.
+There are also popular wines and spirits, including Becherovka, Borovicka and Silvovice.
+Water is not provided in restaurants but is available upon request.

 The Chef-parade Culinary School